-Several organizations have published guides, informed by scholarly literature and other research, that can be used to provide the safe and affirming care described above to youth in the JLS who identify as LGBQ+ and/or GNCT.
+Several organizations and agencies have published guides, informed by scholarly literature and other research, that can be used to provide care to youth in the JLS who identify as LGBQ+ and/or GNCT.
 Below are summaries of two exemplary guides by the Annie E. Casey Foundation and Impact Justice.